mynth

 06/2021XEBECTIGER FILTRATIONUNITED KINGDOMIndustrial Equipment

-The acquisition of Tiger Filtration by Xebec Adsorption Inc. is a strategic move to leverage the target company's recurring aftermarket business for elements and filters, as well as its research and development capabilities to expand Xebec's product portfolio to include filtration products for hydrogen and renewable natural gas
+The acquisition of Tiger Filtration by Xebec Adsorption Inc. is a strategic move to leverage the target company's recurring aftermarket business for elements and filters, as well as its research and development capabilities to expand Xebec's product portfolio to include filtration products for hydrogen and renewable natural gas.
+The deal provides Xebec with a unique opportunity to vertically integrate into the valuable aftermarket business for filters and elements, which is expected to be immediately accretive and bring Tiger Filtration's products to Xebec's service subsidiaries

 04/2021KINGSPANLOGSTORDENMARKIndustrial Equipment